Essie64/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script to display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd a script display all the lines in the file /etc/passwd that do not contain the pattern “bin” a script to display all lines of the file /etc/ssh/sshd_config starting with a letter
+a script to display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd a script display all the lines in the file /etc/passwd that do not contain the pattern “bin” a script to display all lines of the file /etc/ssh/sshd_config starting with a letter a script to replace all characters A and c from input to Z and e respectively